History of PAS Giannina F.C.: Recently time

-After the season 2021–22 the club start to change skin, the goalkeeper Yuri Lodygin moved to Panathinaikos and also players like Michael Gardawski, Antonis Ikonomopoulos, Marvin Peersman, Giannis Kargas, Jan-Marc Schneider, Fabricio Brener and Stefanos Siontis have been realized.
+After the season 2021–22 the club start to change skin, the goalkeeper Yuri Lodygin moved to Panathinaikos and also players like Michael Gardawski, Antonis Ikonomopoulos, Marvin Peersman, Giannis Kargas, Jan-Marc Schneider, Fabricio Brener and Stefanos Siontis have been released.
 Manolis Saliakas has been sold to FC St. Pauli, also Juan José Perea was sold to VfB Stuttgart becoming the most expensive player sold by the blub of Ioannina.